Introduction: Tax Preparation Fees | Average Cost of Tax Preparation

 If you live in the southern part of the United States, your tax services fees will generally be lower than if you live in the Middle Atlantic or Northeast Region.

 The average tax preparation fees in the Southeastern United States were only $137 in 2015 while people who live in the Middle Atlantic region paid more than $250 for their income tax preparation fees.

 The West Coast was by far the most expensive place for tax preparation fees, as people there paid close to $300 for their average tax service fee.

 Another consideration you’ll need to consider when determining the answer to “How much will my tax return be?” is the size of the accounting firm that will be helping you.
 Larger firms will generally charge more for tax preparation fees, and smaller firms less for the cost of tax preparation.

-One study showed that tax firms with a gross annual income less than $50,000 only charged $175 for their average tax preparation fee.
+One study showed that tax firms with a gross annual income of less than $50,000 only charged $175 for their average tax preparation fee.

-However, larger firms with annual incomes more than $400,000 charged more than $300 for income tax preparation fees.
+However, larger firms with annual incomes of more than $400,000 charged more than $300 for income tax preparation fees.

 Type of Form Filed